 George Papagiannakis is a computer scientist specialized in computer graphics and virtual-augmented reality.
 He obtained his PhD in Computer Science at the University of Geneva in Switzerland in 2006, his M.Sc.
 (Hons) in Advanced Computing at the University of Bristol in UK and his B.Eng.
 (Hons) in Computer Systems Engineering, at the University of Manchester, UK.
-Since 2011 he is assistant professor at the Computer Science department of the University of Crete, Greece and Affiliated Research Fellow at the Computer Vision and Robotics Laboratory in the Institute of Computer Science of the Foundation for Research and Technology Hellas, Heraklion, Greece where he leads the CG Group.
+He is Associate Professor of Computer Graphics at the Computer Science department of the University of Crete, Greece and Affiliated Research Fellow at the Computer Vision and Robotics Laboratory in the Institute of Computer Science of the Foundation for Research and Technology Hellas, Heraklion, Greece where he leads the CG Group.
 Since 2016 he is co-founder/CTO and since 2018 is CEO/CTO at ORamaVR, transforming surgical medical training in VR/AR.

 He can be contacted at: papagian (at) csd (dot) uoc (dot) gr or papagian (at) ics (dot) forth (dot) gr